Ice Climbing Day – Brenta Dolomites & Adamello

 -

-Clothing – layersBreathable base layers, fleece or light insulating jacket, ski touring pants.
+Ice climbing clothing – layersBreathable base layers, fleece or light insulating jacket, mountaineering pants.

 -